NBKRedSpy/QM_SortToTabs/README.md

 |Repair Items|5|
 |All other items|6|

-# Save Backup

-There have not been any reported issues, but as with all mods it would be best to backup the saves just in case.

-The saves are located at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph` and begin with `slot_`

-This warning is out of abundance of caution as there was another mod which moved items and had corruption issues.

 # Configuration

 ## Files

-The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_SortToTabs.json`.
+The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_SortToTabs\QM_SortToTabs.json`.

 See the [rules](#rules) section below.

 ### Data
 The rules are based on matches to items' identifiers.
-The game exports those identifiers to `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_SortToTabs\DataExport.csv`, which is written on the game start.
+The game exports those identifiers to `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_SortToTabs\DataExport.csv`, which is written on the game start.

 If the data needs to be refreshed due to new items or categories being added to the game, delete the file and run the game.